 - What makes you think of leaving this job?

 - Why do you stay in this job?

 - Are you aware of anything that might be causing retention problems?

 - Are the reasons you stay different from the reasons you came to the university?

 - What expectations did you have, when you first came to this job that have not yet been met?
 Which expectations have been exceeded?

-- What might I do to encourage your staying with our unit/department?
+- What might I do to encourage you to stay with our unit/department?

 4. Develop action items addressing areas of retention concerns and opportunity.
 Resources and tools for developing action items may include: